dynamsoft-docs/barcode-reader-docs/parameters/structure-and-interfaces-of-parameters.md

 - When the same parameter is set in both `RegionDefinition` and `FormatSpecification`, the decoding operation for the barcode format specified by `FormatSpecification` is used in the region specified by `RegionDefinition`; otherwise, the parameter values under the `ImageParameter` will be used.

-## Parameter list
+## ImageParameter list
 The parameters of `ImageParameter` are:

+### Parameters Related to Searching for Regions of Interest

+- ImageParameter.ColourClusteringModes
+- ImageParameter.ColourConversionModes
+- ImageParameter.GrayscaleTransformationModes
+- ImageParameter.RegionPredetectionModes
+- ImageParameter.ScaleDownThreshold

+### Parameters Related to Localization of Rough Barcode Zones

+- ImageParameter.BinarizationModes
+- ImageParameter.ImagePreprocessingModes
+- ImageParameter.LocalizationModes
+- ImageParameter.TextFilterModes
+- ImageParameter.TextureDetectionModes

+### Parameters Related to Partition for Precise Barcode Zones

 - ImageParameter.BarcodeColourModes
+- ImageParameter.ScaleUpModes

+### Parameters for Decoding

 - ImageParameter.BarcodeComplementModes
-- ImageParameter.BarcodeFormatIds
-- ImageParameter.BarcodeFormatIds_2
-- ImageParameter.BinarizationModes
-- ImageParameter.ColourClusteringModes
-- ImageParameter.ColourConversionModes
 - ImageParameter.DeblurLevel
 - ImageParameter.DeblurModes
 - ImageParameter.DeformationResistingModes
-- ImageParameter.Description
 - ImageParameter.DPMCodeReadingModes

+### Parameters Related to Results

+- ImageParameter.ResultCoordinateType
+- ImageParameter.ReturnBarcodeZoneClarity
+- ImageParameter.TextResultOrderModes

+### Parameters Related to Intermediate Result

+- ImageParameter.IntermediateResultTypes
+- ImageParameter.IntermediateResultSavingMode

+### Parameters for the Overall Flow

 - ImageParameter.ExpectedBarcodesCount
+- ImageParameter.TerminatePhase
+- ImageParameter.Timeout

+### General

+- ImageParameter.Name
+- ImageParameter.Description
 - ImageParameter.FormatSpecificationNameArray
-- ImageParameter.GrayscaleTransformationModes
-- ImageParameter.ImagePreprocessingModes
-- ImageParameter.IntermediateResultSavingMode
-- ImageParameter.IntermediateResultTypes
-- ImageParameter.LocalizationModes
+- ImageParameter.RegionDefinitionNameArray

+### Other

-- ImageParameter.MaxAlgorithmThreadCount
+- ImageParameter.BarcodeFormatIds
-- ImageParameter.Name
+- ImageParameter.BarcodeFormatIds_2
 - ImageParameter.Pages
 - ImageParameter.PDFRasterDPI
 - ImageParameter.PDFReadingMode
-- ImageParameter.RegionDefinitionNameArray
-- ImageParameter.RegionPredetectionModes
-- ImageParameter.ResultCoordinateType
-- ImageParameter.ReturnBarcodeZoneClarity
-- ImageParameter.ScaleDownThreshold
-- ImageParameter.ScaleUpModes
-- ImageParameter.TerminatePhase
-- ImageParameter.TextFilterModes
-- ImageParameter.TextResultOrderModes
-- ImageParameter.TextureDetectionModes
-- ImageParameter.Timeout
+- ImageParameter.MaxAlgorithmThreadCount

+## RegionDefinition

 The parameters of `RegionDefinition` are:
 - RegionDefinition.BarcodeFormatIds